Weeb-Linux/BambooSound/README.md

 ## What's BambooSound?

-BambooSound is a preset for processing audio output on PulseEffects, which focus music and gaming.
+BambooSound is a preset for processing audio output on PulseEffects, which focus on music and gaming.

 Preset for processing input (microphones) with be available soon.